Reasons Why the US Economy Is Still Bad Even in 2016

 This is a coverage of the true extent of the US Economy

 There had been a lot of discussion over all of the major news networks about a possible default on the debt if the debt ceiling was not raised.
-But the real reasons that the US economy is in such bad shape is never really revealed to the American public.
+But the real reasons that the US economy is in still "bad" shape is never really revealed to the American public.
 At least, this type of news is not really reported accurately enough.
+I put the word bad in quotes to emphasize that it is not as bad as before but still not good enough for the middle class.
 The real reasons for the bad economy are many.
 So let’s discuss some of these reasons.
 Much of this essay is based on what this writer has read, seen and heard for a period of many years going back to 2003 so it will be biased.
 Those of you that want to see a different perspective on one of the most complex and troubling issues of our time are encouraged to give this written piece a chance.

 A photo of George W. Bush the 43rd President of the United States